 Lastly, whether you have the ability to support the project financially or not, we can always use a signal boost.
 It’s free to share our project with your social circle on Facebook, Twitter, email or whatever flavor of online interaction you prefer and it’s an enormous help!

-Here is a preview of the first six pages:
+Here is a preview of the first eight pages:

 And the wraparound, painted cover image: